Highlights for New Users

 Swap Cmd and Option

 iTerm2 allows you to remap modifiers.
 You have separate control over left and right command and option keys.
 One common need is to exchange cmd and option.
-To do this, go to Preferences > Keys.
+To do this, go to Settings > Keys.
 Set Left option key to Left command key and Left command key to Left option key (and do the same for Right command and Right option if you please).
 You can add exceptions if you don't want certain combinations to be remapped (for example, cmd-tab) by adding a new global shortcut with the action "Do Not Remap" and the keystroke of the (unremapped) key you wish to keep unaffected by modifier remapping.

 Save Mark/Jump to Mark